-This instruction is largely based on the Federal Judicial Center's Benchbook for U.S. District Court Judges (5th ed.
-2007).
-The Committee on Court Administration and Case Management of the Federal Judicial Center has drafted its Proposed Model Jury Instructions on The Use of Electronic Technology to Conduct Research on or Communicate about a Case.
-It is in the Appendix, No. 3.01.
+This instruction is largely based on the Federal Judicial Center's Benchbook for U.S. District Court Judges (6th ed.
+2013).

 NOTE-TAKING BY JURORS (OPTIONAL ADDITION TO PRELIMINARY INSTRUCTION)

 ALTERNATIVE A

 You may not take notes during the course of the trial.
 There are several reasons for this.
 It is difficult to take notes and, at the same time, pay attention to what a witness is saying.
 Furthermore, in a group the size of yours, certain persons will take better notes than others, and there is the risk that the jurors who do not take good notes will depend upon the jurors who do take good notes.
 The jury system depends upon all jurors paying close attention and arriving at a unanimous decision.
 I believe that the jury system works better when the jurors do not take notes.